 The architecture of the U. S. Supreme Court building reflects this biblical foundation.
 At the center of the sculpture over the east portico of the Supreme Court Building, there is the image of Moses holding the two tablets of the Ten Commandments; these are also engraved over the chair of the Chief Justice and on the bronze doors of the Supreme Court.

 God first refers to his Commandments in Genesis 26:5, the first of five Books of the Law of Moses, also known as the Torah, the Law, or Pentateuch.
 The Ten Commandments of God are called the Decalogue and are recorded in both the Books of Exodus 20:1-17 and Deuteronomy 5:6-21.
-God gave Moses the Ten Commandments on two tablets of stone on Mount Sinai in the Book of Exodus, which are the moral expression of the Sinai Covenant between God and his people the Israelites.
+God gave Moses the Ten Commandments on two tablets of stone on Mount Sinai in Exodus 24:12 to confirm the moral precepts of the Sinai Covenant between God and his people the Israelites.
 Moses recounted the Ten Commandments of God to the Israelites in the Book of Deuteronomy.

 This page first presents the Ten Commandments in the English translation of the Hebrew text of Exodus 20:1-17.
 A difference between the Hebrew text and the Greek Septuagint Old Testament is noted in Exodus 20:17.
 Exodus 20:17 in Hebrew reads "thou shall not covet thy neighbor's house, thou shalt not covet thy neighbor's wife," whereas Exodus 20:17 in Greek places "thou shall not covet thy neighbor's wife" first.
 Of interest, the Hebrew and Greek translation of Deuteronomy 5:21 also places "thou shalt not covet thy neighbor's wife" first.